jpsm83/health/documentation/n8n/salesArr.md

 7. **MUST be valid JSON that can be parsed by a JSON parser**

 **OUTPUT REQUIREMENTS:**
+- **If article mentions specific brands/models**: Products must be ordered from most specific (exact brand/model) to least specific (generic)
-- Products must be ordered from most common/best-selling to least common
+- **If article is generic (no brands mentioned)**: Products must be ordered from most common/best-selling to least common
 - Product names must be directly related to the article content
 - Product names must be straightforward and easy to find on English e-commerce websites
 - Use English product names as they appear on English e-commerce websites (Amazon, eBay, etc.)